hyperledger/indy-hipe/text/tictactoe-protocol/README.md

     About the MESSAGES section: Here we explain the message types, but also which roles send which messages, what sequencing rules apply, and how errors may occur during the flow.
+The message begins with an announcement of the identifier and version of the message family, and also enumerates error codes to be used with problem reports.

 ### States